Archive: syria

 By: Brian Whitaker

 The Russian foreign ministry has developed a sudden enthusiasm for the work of Human Rights Watch after the New York based organisation issued a statement last week accusing armed opposition elements of committing abuses in Syria.
-Konstantin Dolgov, the Russian foreign ministry's Commissioner for… Read more
+Konstantin Dolgov, the Russian foreign ministry's… Read more

 By: Brian Whitaker